-In just a few short hours, it'll be time to wave goodbye to the 2011 series of Doctor Who until Christmas.
-What can we expect from the final episode?
+What do we expect from Doctor Who?
 Time-bending weirdness, no doubt.
 Light-hearted banter.
 Heartwarming scenes and/or heartbreaking drama.
 If it followed the example of Dalek Attack though, it'd start with the Doctor saying "I use guns now.
-Guns are cool!" and then heading off on a universe spanning adventure to blow up every single alien who's ever gotten in his face.
+Guns are cool!" and then heading off on a universe-spanning adventure to blow up every single alien who's ever gotten in their face.

-(Well, as long as he started with the Slitheen, I could probably tolerate it...)
+(Well, as long as they started with the Slitheen, I could probably tolerate it...)

 But does spectacularly missing the point of the entire character to churn out a dreadful platform game make Dalek Attack a bad game in its own right?
-No, but that's okay.
-The jumping, shooting, difficulty, graphics, sound and everything else are all on-board to help out, as the Doctor has the kind of day that makes repeatedly getting shot by an impossible astronaut seem positively relaxing...
+No, but that's OK.
+The jumping, shooting, difficulty, graphics, sound and everything else are all on-board to help out, as the Doctor has the kind of day that makes repeatedly getting shot by an impossible astronaut seem positively relaxing.

 "We must destroy the pods and reverse the beams before Davros turns the Earth into a Dalek production planet!!!" declares the Sylvester McCoy Doctor, as the invasion begins.
 I suppose in fairness, if you're already in that much shit, you may as well just jump into the sewer.
 Still, I'm not entirely sure it's a three-exclamation-mark level threat.
 Two, perhaps.
 But only at a pinch.

 McCoy's Doctor is the official hero of this game, complete with that creepy wink he used to do in the intro as the game starts off, although you can also play as either Tom Baker or Patrick Troughton versions.
 A second player can walk off in a huff after being told they have to play as McCoy-era Companion Ace or a generic UNIT soldier, or take the other half of the keyboard and play too.
-The extra fire-power is welcome, because this game is - to use the technical term -
+The extra firepower is welcome, because this game is, to use the technical term, rat-bastard hard .

 As of the second level, London, Dalek Attack really takes the gloves off and spits in your face.
-You start surrounded by enemies shooting at you, they can often adjust their fire to hit you even if you're jumping around, your weapons and rubbish and the map is at least a bit of a maze, with doorways you can go through to reach different parts of the map.
-It's made confusing by weird things like the Doctor being able to run across the Thames, but taking damage for it like a hydrophobic Jesus, and the design coming across as having been built by people who've only ever had London vaguely described to them, and described by an alien from Pluto at that.
+You start surrounded by enemies, they can often adjust their fire to hit you even if you're jumping around, your weapons are rubbish and the map is at least a bit of a maze.
+It's made confusing by weird things like the Doctor being able to run across the Thames, but taking damage for it like a hydrophobic Jesus, and the design coming across as having been built by people who've only ever had London vaguely described to them, and by an alien from Pluto at that.
 Despite being The Future, it's full of brick buildings, red phone booths and pubs called The Red Lion promising Real Pub Food, with Chubb alarms up high, Big Ben right behind a street that leads into Piccadilly tube station, neon adverts for McDonalds and Kodak in the backgrounds of the map, and large pointy signs everywhere pointing to Oxford, as if even the town planners are desperate to warn you that "London is shit!
 Run!
 Run!
 RUN!"

 Oh, and in classic sci-fi tradition, The Times' cover story is "DALEKS INVADE LONDON".
 Can't argue that's probably going to be the biggest story of the day, but you do have to wonder about the priorities of the news team that wrote that, the distributors who got it to the shops, and the civilians who stopped running for a moment to find out what the pepperpot monsters chasing them were called.
 But then, this is an early 90s game.
 There's no way a modern Doctor Who would do anything so lame, right?